sturdy5/notes/2021-does/2021-does-notes.md

     The Discovery Team provides strategic, proactive, project-focused consultancy.
 There is a dedicated Discovery Team point of contact.

-1. Full Support - expensive and highest commmitment.
+1. Full Support - expensive and highest commitment.
 Significant effort from both sides

 Each level of support would have specific gates to entry.
 We would have to define what those gates are and need to include definition of work and completion criteria.
 The engagement process and criteria should evolve continually.